Topology and Localizations in a 2D Su-Schrieffer-Heeger Model with Domain Walls, Quasi-periodic Disorder and Periodic Hopping Modulations: 2D SSH Model: Spectra Topology

 \end{widetext}

-So the $2D$ SSH model under periodic boundary condition (PBC) shows two pairs of particle-hole symmetric dispersion bands with no energy gap between low energy pair along the nodal direction $|k_{x}|=|k_{y}|$ (notice Fig.\ref{fig1}(a), (c)).
-Particularly, the band gap between all four bands vanishes at $(k_{x},k_{y})$=($\pm\pi,\pm\pi$) for the isotropic point $\Delta/t=0$ (Fig.\ref{fig1}(b)) turning it to be the topological quantum phase transition (TQPT) point.
-Unlike the insulating (bulk-insulating) nature of the topologically trivial (non-trivial) regime of $\Delta/t<0$ ($\Delta/t>0$) in the $1D$ system\cite{kar,mandal,nhmandal}, this 2D system features a metallic (or gapless) phase in the same limit due to the gaplessness along the nodal direction.
-Particularly in a $L\times L$ square lattice, the 2D SSH model with periodic boundaries yield $L-2$ zero energy band crossings in the spectrum and thus $2L-4$ zero energy bulk modes.
+{It indicates that the model under periodic boundary condition (PBC) possess} two pairs of particle-hole symmetric dispersion bands with no energy gap between the low energy pair along the nodal direction $|k_{x}|=|k_{y}|$ (notice Fig.\ref{fig1}(a)).
+Particularly, the band gap between all four bands vanishes at $(k_{x},k_{y})$=($\pm\pi,\pm\pi$) for the isotropic point $\Delta/t=0$.
+At this isotropic point, band inversion {(see Appendix \ref{ap1})} occurs at some high symmetry points (HSP) of the BZ, namely at X(Y) points ($\pi$,0)~((0,$\pi$)) while band crossing (without parity inversions) occur at the M ($\pi,\pi$) point {(see Appendix \ref{ap1} for details)}.
+Thus at X(Y) point, a TQPT occurs and this also brings in nonzero fractional polarizations in the topological regime of $\Delta/t<0$\cite{liu}.\\